ogratwicklcs/ansible_security_workshop/1.4-qradar/README.md

 ## Step 4.2 - Access the web UI

 Have a first look at the SIEM, and verify that it is actually working.
 Point your web browser towards `https://<qradar-IP>`, where `<qradar-IP>` is the IP address for the `qradar` entry in your `siem` section of your inventory.
+The IP address should be assigned to the **ansible_host** variable.
 Next you will be faced with a warning that the vertificate is unsecure since it is self-signed.
 Please accept this and proceed.

 In the login field, provide the username **admin** and the password **Ansible1!** if not provided otherwise.
 Press the **Login** button.